quay/quay-service-tool/README.md

 The project expects the following environment variables in config.yaml:

+(To note: The below basic_auth key will not be needed once the tool uses SSO for login.)
 - basic_auth:
   - username: Username to log into application.
   - password: Password for the above user.
   - force: A boolean value.
 When set to True, forces app to use basic auth.
 - db:
-  - host: The address where the database is hosted (Ed: 0.0.0.0)
+  - host: The address where the database is hosted (Eg: 0.0.0.0)
   - name: The name of the database.
   - port: The port that is used to connect with the database.
   - user: The name of the user that is used to make a build a secure database connection.
   - password: The password for the database user.
 - is_local: A boolean value.
-When set to true, forces app to connect with postgres and if set to false, connects with msql.
+When set to true, forces app to connect with postgres and if set to false, connects with mysql.

 Please set the environment variable `IS_LOCAL` to True (if running the tool locally), if not to False, like:
 ```